chinsyo/CHXChainAnimation/README.md

     }];
 ```

 Thats pretty gross huh...
-With JHChainableAnimations it is one line of code.
+With CHXChainAnimation it is one line of code.

 ###The New Way